dapalvarez/Composer-attribution-combinatorial-ngrams/README.md

 # List of compositions

-This info is taken from https://www.musical-style-recognition.net/?Datasets___PILOT-1.0 from the paper "Musical style recognition—a quantitative approach"
+This info is taken from https://www.musical-style-recognition.net/?Datasets___PILOT-1.0 from the paper "Musical style recognition—a quantitative approach" of Peter van Kranenburg and Eric Backer

 Of F.J.
 Haydn (string quartets):